James Garner (footballer, born 2001): Loans

 Garner signed a season-long loan deal with EFL Championship team Watford in September 2020.

 Garner fell out of first-team contention after the appointment of Xisco Muñoz as Watford head coach, and on 30 January 2021, his loan was terminated.
 On the same day he joined fellow Championship side Nottingham Forest on loan for the remainder of the season.
 He scored his first goal for the club on 26 February 2021 in a 1–1 draw against arch-rivals Derby County in a league meeting at Pride Park.
 Following the conclusion of the season, he returned to Manchester United for pre-season training but rejoined Forest for a season-long loan after extending his contract with Manchester United.
-Garner helped Nottingham Forest gain promotion to the Premier League for the 2022–23 season, playing in their win in the Championship play-off final at Wembley Stadium in May 2022.
+Garner was part of the Nottingham Forest team that gained promotion to the Premier League for the 2022–23 season, playing in their win in the Championship play-off final at Wembley Stadium in May 2022.